 Parenting is one of the hardest jobs an adult can have.
-At times as parents it can feel as if you are being put through a tumble dryer, pushed and pulled from all different directions; work, family, partner, family, and the list goes on.
+At times as parents it can feel as if you are being put through a tumble dryer, pushed and pulled in all different directions; work, family, partner and the list goes on.
 Life can sometimes seem overwhelming.
 So it can definitely become increasingly difficult to find space, time alone, or a place to just be calm and think.
 Mindful parenting is the practice of checking in, rather than checking out.
 It involves the capacity to be fully present with one’s moment-to-moment experience as it arises, in a non-judgmental way.
 It can help a parent find that quiet space within their minds to pause and then consciously choose a way to respond, rather than react.
 And the great news is you don’t have to add anything to your life in order to do it!
 Mindful parenting requires nothing additional, is it an internal shift rather than an external one.
 It is a process where a parent notices their own body physiologically, senses how they are feeling inside their own skin, links those physiological sensations to a feeling, takes a moment to acknowledge their experience of sensations and emotions, pauses, and then chooses a response.
 In parenting terminology this simply means that when the house has fallen apart, chaos is descending and it appears as if anarchy is imminent, instead of reacting to our children’s behaviour and following the chaotic descent we are taking a moment inside our bodies, inside our minds, to pause and then consciously choose a way to respond to our children, which instills and models a calm environment, where we can work with our children to put the house back in order.
 This process includes responding to our children’s emotions in a similar fashion: assisting them to notice their feelings, self-soothe, and then choose a behaviour that meets their needs when they are calm.
 While some may think this sounds impossible, we say it can be simply achieved by following a few general principles.
-But before we explain how this magical unicorn can become your very own reality, it's important to know why being a mindful parent is so important.
+But before we explain how this magical unicorn can become your very own reality, it’s important to know why being a mindful parent is so important.

 Five ways to be a more mindful parent: